MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 An integer identifying the saved device context.
-It is 0 if an error occurs.
+It's 0 if an error occurs.
 This return value can be used to restore the device context by calling `RestoreDC`.

 ### Remarks